What's Your Pleasure?: Release

 What's Your Pleasure? was initially scheduled to be released on 5 June 2020; however, the date was moved to 19 June due to the COVID-19 pandemic.
 Ware then announced that she would be pushing the release date back another week so as not to conflict with Juneteenth.
 The album was released on 26 June 2020, making it her first major release since Glasshouse (2017), and subsequently her first release after giving birth to her second child.
 Music videos were released for the title track, "Soul Control", "Step into My Life", "In Your Eyes", and "The Kill".

 The cover art for the record sees Ware sport red lipstick, a black shirt and a golden necklace, with Pitchfork calling it a "spitting image" of Polaroids taken by American artist Andy Warhol of former actress Bianca Jagger.

 On 8 January 2021, Ware confirmed the forthcoming release of a deluxe edition of the album on Twitter.
-Just before the album's release, Ware announced that she would embark on her UK eponymous headline tour, starting in April 2021.
+Just before the album's release, Ware announced that she would embark on the What's Your Pleasure?
+Tour, starting in April 2021.
 Ware promoted the album through virtual performances, aired by several television programmes, due to the COVID-19 pandemic.

-What's Your Pleasure features elements of disco, post-disco, funk, Italo disco, Hi-NRG, rave, deep house, acid house, electro, new wave, trip hop, R&B, gospel, chamber folk, and soul.
+What's Your Pleasure? features elements of disco, post-disco, funk, Italo disco, hi-NRG, rave, deep house, acid house, electro, new wave, trip hop, R&B, gospel, chamber folk, dream pop and soul.

 On 11 June 2021, a reissue subtitled The Platinum Pleasure Edition was released, with an original cover art in greyscale with a metallic silver background.
-The lead single from the Platinum Pleasure, "Please", was released on 28 April 2021.
+The lead single from this edition, "Please".

+The single "Overtime" released in 2018, was originally going to be part of the original album, but ended up being taken off the original tracklist and was re-released with a different mix.